vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

     * Max: 21608 degrees

 ### Notes:
-* Despite all movement commands operating in degrees between -180, 0, and 180 **or less*, the functions that return the minimum and maximum angle possible return coterminal angle values (?).
+* Despite all movement commands operating in degrees between -180, 0, and 180 *or less*, the functions that return the minimum and maximum angles possible return coterminal angle values (?).
     * Adding onto this, some joints cannot move a complete 360 degrees.

 ## Coordinate Movements